Ocicat? You mean a cross between an Ocelot and a domestic cat, right?

 Dawn of the Ocicat

-Throughout the 1960s Mrs Daly worked on her new breed but progress slowed in the 1980s when she became unable to continue her work in the same way.
+Throughout the 1960s Mrs Daly worked on her new breed.
+However, progress slowed when she became unable to continue her work, in the same way, during the 1980s

-Other breeders took up Mrs Daly’s work and became fascinated by the spotted cats and wanted to develop new lines.
+Other breeders became fascinated by the spotted cats.
+They took up Mrs Daly’s work wanting to develop new lines.

 American Shorthairs were used to bring in the silver colour.
 The American Shorthair also increased the muscularity of Ocicats.
 Eventually, the breed moved forward and TICA granted the Ocicat championship status in August 1986.